birds1.JPG

 Snorri Sturluson, L'Edda, translation F. X. Dillmann, Gallimard, 1991 contains a large number of fascinating explanations.

-Edda:
+Poetic Edda:

 The Poetic Edda, Carolyne Larrington Translation, 1996, Oxford University Press